Tag Archives: Georgia Gymnasiums

 Danburg School Gymnasium, Circa 1920s

-The old Danburg School is standing, but not accessible as its on private property.
+The old Danburg School is standing, but not accessible as it is on private property.
 The gymnasium is visible from the road.
 The school was built in 1926 and this structure is typical of gymnasiums built between circa 1920s-1940s.
 Football wasn’t nearly as dominant in the first half of the 20th century as it is today and basketball reigned supreme in smaller communities.
 This would have been a busy place in its day, though by 1944 the school was consolidated with Tignall.

 Warwick Gymnasium, Worth County